-For many hair loss can start between 10 to16 days after their first treatment.
+For many hair loss can start between 10 to 16 days after their first treatment.
 Hair loss will start gradually.
 You will notice more hair on your brush or if you pull at your hair there will be more hair than your normal natural shedding.
 Your hair will NOT all come out at once.

 The experience of hair loss varies from one person to the next.
 The information and tips that we gave you on your first visit will help you make positive decisions on how you approach your hair loss.
-An appointment is necessary.

 At this appointment, we will be demonstrating:

-- How to style your wig
+- How to style your piece

 - Hints and tips on looking after your scalp and products